 Where do you live and what is your citizenship?

 You will need a form of ID such as an enhanced driver’s license, Passport, Nexus card, Tribal or a state ID for adults.
 If children are too young and do not have a picture ID, a Birth Certificate will be required for them to cross into Canada.
-Children not accompanied by parents or legal guardian need to have a note from parent or legal guardian stating that they have permission to cross into Canada, signed with a contact telephone number in the event customs officials have any questions.
+Children not accompanied by parents or legal guardian need to have a note from a parent or legal guardian stating that they have permission to cross into Canada, signed with a contact telephone number in the event Customs officials have any questions.

 Do you have any firearms with you?

 Sporting rifles and shotguns are permitted as long as they are registered with Canadian Customs.
 There is a fee for registration that can cover more than one firearm.
-For more information on the application process, visit HERE.
+For more information on the application process, click HERE.
 At this web site, one may download a copy of the registration form for firearms.
 (Do not sign the registration form until you are in the presence of, and requested to do so by a Canadian Customs official.)
 Pistols and other handguns are strictly prohibited.